LightningReflex/LightningUtils/README.md

 ---

 The speedy velocity utility plugin.
+Made for a Velocity Minecraft server.

 A fully configurable and easy to use plugin with a variety of features and commands.
 Everything is configurable in the config.

 ![Latest Version](https://img.shields.io/github/v/release/LightningReflex/LightningUtils?style=flat-square)